-Ivan L. remembers: “After the German invasion, the Jews could no longer work in their own stores because they had been destroyed or plundered by the residents.
-Also lots of them had to refugee to live by neighbours.”
+Ivan L.: “After the German invasion, the Jews could no longer work in their shops because they had been destroyed or plundered by the residents.
+Lots of them were forced to flee.”
 (Witness N°745 interviewed in Popovtsy, on May 15, 2014)

-“On December 18, 1941, the Jews were loaded into trucks and taken into a forest, where there were already two pits prepared.
-After arriving there, we forced them to lie down in pits, shoulders up, and then we shot them.
-Then, the following group had to lie down on top of the bodies of the people who had been shot, like sardines in a barrel.”
+“On December 18, 1941, the Jews were loaded onto trucks and taken to a forest, where two pits had already been prepared.
+Once there, we forced them to lie down in the pits, shoulders up, and then we shot them.
+The following group had to lie down on top of the bodies of the people who had been shot, like sardines in a barrel.”
 [Testimony for the Soviet Extraordinary State Commission RG-22.002M 7021-82]

-Konyukhi is a small village situated 80 km southwest of Minsk, about 3 km from the village of Grozovo.
+Konyukhi is a small village situated 80km southwest of Minsk, about 3km from the village of Grozovo.
 In 1939, there were approximately 500 Jews living in Grozovo.
 There was a synagogue and a Jewish cemetery.
-The place was under German occupation from 1941 to 1944.
+The vaillage was under German occupation from 1941 to 1944.

-In autumn 1941, the Jews of Grozava were gathered in the military barracks in the nearby village of Konyukhi.
-According to a witness interviewed by Yahad In Unum, the Jews were transported to Konyukhi in carts, driven by requisitioned inhabitants.
+In autumn 1941, the Jews of Grozovo were gathered in the military barracks in the nearby village of Konyukhi.
+According to a witness interviewed by Yahad - In Unum, the Jews were transported to Konyukhi in carts, driven by requisitioned locals.
 The ghetto was not guarded.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a firstname.lastname@example.org

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17